New Ways To See Tasmania in 2020

 Standby for an influx of powerhouse global hotel brands.
 Coming in Q3 2020, the Marriot Luxury Collection opens The Tasman, its $50 million five-star Hobart hotel in a restored heritage building in Parliament Square.
 The InterContinental Hotels Group opens Crowne Plaza, a 278-room hotel above the ICON Complex in Hobart CBD, featuring Aura, an inner-city rooftop bar (a first for Hobart, cocktails for everyone!).
 Also scheduled for a Q1 opening in the CBD is Mövenpick (Accor Group) 196-room hotel, and the 142-room Vibe Hotel.
 Meanwhile, an extra 21 rooms have just been opened at Moss, the botanically themed hotel that blossomed at Salamanca Place last year.

 Launceston, too, has a raft of new accommodation due soon.
-Following newcomers Stillwater Seven and Change Overnight, work is well underway on the brand new 86-room Hotel Verge in Launceston city centre and refurbishment of the former Clarion Hotel now City Park Grand on Tamar Street.
+Following newcomers Stillwater Seven and Change Overnight, work is well underway on the brand new 86-room Hotel Verge in the Launceston city centre.

 Cradle Mountain Gets Some TLC